Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 ## Messed up with GITHUB

-I was making a duplicate html and css when I was editing the project at GITPOD.
+I was making a duplicate html and css while I was editing the project at GITPOD.
 I usually add, commit and push them together to GITHUB with the other files.
 When I saw those duplicate files at GITHUB, I deleted them from there.

 ![3](https://user-images.githubusercontent.com/115887118/208360941-421d0ddf-d72c-483e-86fb-3c54a4cb3059.png)